East Side of the Park

 San Gabriel Panorama

-Adjacent to Elysian Fields you can walk out onto this panoramic point and take in the majesty of the San Gabriel Mountains.
+Adjacent to Elysian Fields you can walk out onto this panoramic viewpoint and take in the majesty of the San Gabriel Mountains.
 Reconnect with Angels Point Road by taking the trail next to the water tower.

 The Helipad